Subscribe to Scuttlebutt Sailing News

 Want the full Scuttlebutt history?
 Here it is.

-Just enter your name, email, and subscription type (daily or weekly).
+Twice a week, a newsletter with the top stories from the website gets distributed by email.
+Just enter your name and email address.
 We’ll send you an email confirming your subscription, and once you respond to that, you will be set!
 If you ever need to change your email or unsubscribe, there are links at the bottom of each newsletter to help.
-Again, there is no fee to receive Scuttlebutt, and we promise to protect your email address per the conditions of our privacy statement.
+There is no fee to receive the newsletter, and we promise to protect your email address per the conditions of our privacy statement.

-Daily updates not enough?
-We got ya covered.
-You can get instant email notifications when we post anything – stories, photos, videos – by using the form below.
-But keep in mind, we average nearly 300 posts a month so get ready for some emails.
+Rather than waiting for the newsletter, you can get instant email notifications when we post anything – stories, photos, videos – by using the form below.
+But keep in mind, there are upwards of 200 posts a month so get ready for some emails.

 The Scuttlebutt newsletter can also be viewed on this website.